lunarphp/lunar/docs/core/extending/models.md

 ## Dynamic Eloquent Relationships

-Eloquent relationships can be dynamically specified in code, allowing you to add additional relationships to the Lunar Models.
+If you don't need to completely override or extend the Lunar models using the techniques above, you are still free to resolve relationships dynamically as Laravel provides out the box.

 e.g.